jonathondilworth/detailed-plutus-lecture-notes/2-Lecture-Two.md

 	scrAddress :: Ledger.Address
 	scrAddress = scriptAddress validator

-	-- ! now we can use the validator on-chain to validate or invalidate (E)UTxOs
+	-- ! now we can use the validator on-chain to validate or invalidate EUTxOs

 See Images: